peachbastard/the-beastlands/src/site/notes/Recaps/2023-09-27 Cat's in the Cradle.md

 ## Prison Break
 - Masked man with similar to Lysanderoth, stands much larger
-	- Speaking to Hymn, referring to them as Janken's "You and the other D.E.Ds always thought you were so much better than me, kicking us the worst jobs during the Revolution.
+	- Speaking to Hymn, referring to them as Janken's "You and the other [[Lore/D.E.D.\|D.E.D.]] always thought you were so much better than me, kicking us the worst jobs during the Revolution.
 No more dirty work for us.
 It's Captain Ferrick now."
 		- Lysanderoth knows that he's from the very bottom of the barrel
 		- Says something in broken Giant, that Mabel and Lysanderoth insult
 - Captain Ferrick attacks Lysanderoth and Mabel with his flaming mace, and Mabel is trapped by black sludge